coursemaster44/Section-13/README.md

 Click on save changes

 **Step 5.Goto Buckets>static-website-example>Objects>Upload>Add files**
-- Select files to upload
+- Select about.html and index.html files to upload
 - Click on Upload
 - Click on Exit to return back